-8 Additional information is available from the HSE's INDG290 guidance document.
+8 Additional information is available from the HSE's 'Safe Use of Lifting Equipment' Approved Code of Practice and guidance.

 Medical Cover

 1 The principle responsibility for assessing the risk and identifying the appropriate level of medical cover for each event lies with the organiser.
 A basic level of medical first aid cover may be provided at the venue.
 It is important that all staff, stewards, security personnel, exhibitors and contractors are made aware of the location of the medical centre/how to request assistance if required.